giovannicoppola/alfred-hubHub/README.md

 <h1 id="usage">Basic Usage 📖</h1>

 - launch with keyword (default: `hubhub`), or custom hotkey
+- use the tag `--i` to sort by number of issues
 - `enter` ↩️ will open the repository on `github.com/`, unless the `--i` tag is used, in which case it open repo issues
 - `shift` ⇧ will show a preview based on user's preferences (default: download charts, or repo page if no charts)